Financing Conservation

 • Module 8: ESG, Supply Chains, Consumer Choices, & Conclusion

-This class will meet from 12:00-1:30 EDT on T/TH each week for 5 weeks, beginning on January 14th.
 This class will be dynamic and not all classes will be the same.
 Below is an example of a “typical class”.
 The course will include a mix of readings, multimedia resources, guest expert lectures, and experiential learning.

 COURSE OPTIONS & INFORMATION (Review chart above, then click below)